MCI Diagnostic Center

 Have your registration with Order ID number ready and available to give to MCI personnel upon arrival.

-Get your specimen sample collected by one of our specialist.
+Get your specimen sample collected by one of our specialists.

 Receive your results within 48 hours.